GSto/digital-garden/notes/adages.md

 > The cost of development of a new software product is the only ~25% of the total cost of ownership management sees and budgets for.

+## Law of the minimum

+> At any given time, the input that is most important to a system is the one that is most limiting.
+Justus von Liebig came up with his famous “**law of the minimum**.”
+It doesn’t matter how much nitrogen is available to the grain, he said, if what’s short is phosphorus.
+It does no good to pour on more phosphorus, if the problem is low potassium.
+Meadows, Donella, (2008).
+Thinking in Systems.
+Chelsea Green Publishing [Loc 1742](kindle://book?action=open&asin=B005VSRFEA&location=1742)

 ## LeBlanc's Law

 > Later = never